freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/sass/use-each-to-map-over-items-in-a-list.md

 }
 ```

-Note that the <code>$key</code> variable is needed to reference the keys in the map.
-Otherwise, the compiled CSS would have <code>color1</code>, <code>color2</code>... in it.
+Note that the `$key` variable is needed to reference the keys in the map.
+Otherwise, the compiled CSS would have `color1`, `color2`... in it.
 Both of the above code examples are converted into the following CSS:

 ```scss
 .blue-text {